ASSERT-KTH/slumps/wasm-fuzzer/README.md

 ## Build & Run with Docker

-The only configuration parameters to building this are currently the SCALA_VERSION and the MILL_VERSION in the Dockerfile.
-Nonetheless, it should not be required to change these parameters as they are fitted to the code of this repostory.
-The JDK is installed manually in this Dockerfile.
+The are no configuration parameters in the Dockerfile.
+The JVM is installed manually in this Dockerfile.
 It's entrypoint also only references the entrypoints of the client and the server.

 ### AFL section in Dockerfile